Use these tips to build Accessible studies with UserZoom. |

 - If you work in the digital world, you’ve likely heard of Web Content Accessibility Guidelines (WCAG) or Section 508.

-- WCAG and 508 are standards for making digital experiences easy to use by people with disabilities.
+- WCAG and 508 are standards for making digital experiences easy for people with disabilities to use.

 - This includes people with vision, hearing, speech, mobility, cognitive, and other impairments.